 As the men fired more taser rounds into the darkness, strings of a black substance found their way onto the suits of several of the workers.
 There was more than one ahead of them now.

 Slater realized he couldn't pull Flanders in on his own, not while the animal was still attacking.
 If only he could grab his gun and still maintain position.
-The spotlights finally moved forward, illuminating more of the immediately area.
-He got a fair look at the Flanders' assailant, seeing an animal standing as tall as a full-grown man ripping into Flanders' arm.
-It had two thin crests on top of its skull that formed the shape of a V. In the light available, it looked like the animal was a light green with squiggly black stripes along its back and hind quarters.
+The spotlights finally moved forward, illuminating more of the immediate area.
+He got a fair look at Flanders' assailant, seeing an animal standing as tall as a full-grown man ripping into Flanders' arm.
+It had two thin crests on top of its skull that formed the shape of a V. In the light available, it looked like the animal was a feathery green with squiggly black stripes along its back and hind quarters.

 Flanders cried out as the flesh on his arm was shredded.
 He couldn't see anything due to the black substance the animal had shot onto his eyes.
 His body was beginning to lock up, as if he'd been paralyzed.
 He couldn't fight back anymore.

 Seeing this, Slater knew the operation had gone to shit.
 "Shoot her!"